The Bacteria Not of Earth: Life Grows Strange on China’s Space Station

 What Makes These Bacteria So Strange?

-• Others show genetic sequences that don’t align with known Earth microorganisms
+Others contain genetic sequences that refuse to align with any Earth microorganism cataloged to date.

 Absolutely.